Iris croatica

 Iris croatica is a bearded rhizomatous species of iris (subgenus Iris) endemic to Croatia.

 Description

 It has branched stems and dark violet flowers.
 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The standards are slightly paler than the falls, they have white veining on the throat.
 It has a beard which is whitish yellow, and the spathes are slightly tinged with red-violet, like those of Iris aphylla.

-Biochemistry
+Genetics

 As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.
 It was counted as 4n=48 (making it a tetraploid).

 Taxonomy

 It was described in 1962 by botanists Ivo and Marija Horvat, in 'Acta Bot.
 Croatica', Issue 20–21 on page 8.
 Then in 1981, Brian Mathew in his book 'The iris', reclassified it a synonym of Iris germanica.